tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/04_conda-env-mod.md

 ID: NZ_LFXA01000008.1
 Sequence length: 126449
 ```

 #### Using biopython as a jupyter kernel in jupyter notebook/lab on Open OnDemand
 ![biopython](images/biopython.png)

-## 2. Create and manage shared conda environment for the whole lab
+## 2. Create and manage shared conda environments for the group
-Users can create conda environments in lab's project folder, and share them with the whole lab/
+Users can create conda environments in lab's project folder, and share them with the whole group.
 ### The PI or lab manager
-##### Create conda environment and module file(once)
+##### Create conda environment(once)
 ```
 $ module purge
 $ module load anaconda
 $ conda-env-mod create -p /cluster/tufts/mylab/apps/mypackage -m /cluster/tufts/mylab/modules --jupyter
 ```
+In the example code, `mylab` is my group name.
+I created two folders `apps` and `modules` to store packages installations, and module files, respectively.

 `--jupyter` is only needed if you plan to use the conda environment on jupyter notebook/lab.

 #### Install packages into the environment
 ```
 $ module use /cluster/tufts/mylab/modules
-$ module load conda-env/mypackage-py3.xx.xx
+$ module load conda-env/mypackage-py3.12.5
 $ conda install  .......
 $ pip install ...
 ```

 #### Confirm the access permissions
-To allow all group members to use the newly built environment, PI or lab managers need to confirm the group has read and execute permissions on the conda environments and modulefile folder.
+To allow all group members to use the newly built environment, PI or lab managers need to confirm the group has read and execute permissions to the conda environments and modulefile folder.
 If permissions are not correctly set up, they can be modified by:

 ```